francisc0garcia/education_robotics/docs/source/questions.rst

 * When I close a node that uses gazebo, it takes too long before it closes.

-Answer: You can close manually the process, run in a command window:
+Answer: You can close manually the process, run in a separate command window:

 .. code-block:: none